 AND WAIVER REGARDING INCREMENTAL CAPACITY

 FROM THE TENASKA CLEBURNE PLANT

+[Q: Does this action require bank consent?]

-This Agreement (the "Agreement") is made as of the _______ day of October, 2000, by and between BRAZOS ELECTRIC POWER COOPERATIVE, INC. ("Brazos Electric"), having an office at 2404 LaSalle Avenue, Waco, Texas 76706, TENASKA IV TEXAS PARTNERS, Ltd., (“Tenaska”) having an office at 89 Headquarters Plaza, North Tower, 14th Floor, Morristown, New Jersey 07960, PONDEROSA PINE ENERGY, LLC, (“PPE”), having an office at 89 Headquarters Plaza, North Tower, 14th Floor, Morristown, New Jersey 07960, ECT MERCHANT INVESTMENTS CORP. (“ECT”), having an office at 1400 Smith, Houston, Texas 77002, and ENRON NORTH AMERICA (“Enron”) having an office at 1400 Smith, Houston, Texas 77002 (each of the foregoing referred to individually as "Party" or collectively as the "Parties");
+This Agreement (the "Agreement") is made as of the _______ day of October, 2000, by and between BRAZOS ELECTRIC POWER COOPERATIVE, INC. ("Brazos Electric"), having an office at 2404 LaSalle Avenue, Waco, Texas 76706, TENASKA IV TEXAS PARTNERS, Ltd., (“Tenaska”) having an office at 89 Headquarters Plaza, North Tower, 14th Floor, Morristown, New Jersey 07960, PONDEROSA PINE ENERGY, LLC, (“PPE”), having an office at 89 Headquarters Plaza, North Tower, 14th Floor, Morristown, New Jersey 07960, ECT MERCHANT INVESTMENTS CORP. (“ECTMI”), having an office at 1400 Smith, Houston, Texas 77002, and ENRON NORTH AMERICA (“ENA”) having an office at 1400 Smith, Houston, Texas 77002 (each of the foregoing referred to individually as "Party" or collectively as the "Parties"); [Q: The original intent of this agreement was to extend the terms for selling incremental capacity and energy (5 MW) under the “Second Interim Agreement and Waiver” to the PPA.
+The PPA is between Tenaska IV and Brazos Electric.
+Does it make sense for this agreement to (1) address the preservation of rights to challenge the PPA and Cornhusker transaction and/or (2) involve other parties beyond Tenaska IV and Brazos?]

 R E C I T A L S: